-Modern digital platforms provide dozens of advanced advertising features in order to help businesses connect with their customers accurately and efficiently.
+Today’s digital platforms offer a range of advanced advertising features designed to help businesses connect with their customers more accurately and efficiently.
 The digital footprint of users and the vast amount of accumulated data make it possible for advertisers to segment their audiences and target them with personalized ads that have a higher chance of driving them down the marketing funnel and snatching conversions.
 These audience groups have different levels of intent and familiarity with brands.

 Therefore, advertisers should target them with the appropriate tone, incentives, and offers.
 An important point of focus in any brand’s marketing strategy is remarketing.
 In the context of Google Display advertising, you have tons of options to create highly targeted campaigns for remarketing purposes.
 Let’s discuss how you could get the most out of Google Display retargeting to boost your ROI and revenue.